slimesarecool/massinstaller/README.md

 lpm-installer.exe = https://lpmlua.com/lpm-installer.exe
 ```

-This will install these 2 files with the appropriate name.
+The above will install these 2 files with the appropriate name.
 Here is a example of every function:

 ```[functions]